 - 1. The primary purpose of the travel must be official and representational.
-The personal segment of the combined travel may not be purchased at a government rate or be purchased with a Government Travel Card. - The traveler seeks reimbursement for either the government rate of the direct route and means to the destination required for official and representational business, or the actual traveled fare, whichever is less. - 3.
-The travel back from the personal destination to Washington, DC, or the district may be reimbursed at the government rate or the normal district to Washington, DC, government rate, whichever is less, so long as the return travel originates from a point within the United States, its territories or possessions - 4.
-The traveler must attach a brief memo to the voucher submitted for combined travel reimbursement, stating that the official travel and personal travel was combined for personal convenience.
+The personal segment of the combined travel may not be purchased at a government rate or be purchased with a Government Travel Card. - 2.
+The traveler must attach the combined travel form to the voucher submitted for combined travel reimbursement, stating that the official travel and personal travel was combined for personal convenience.